Fami6Xx/RP-Universe/docs/invoices.md

 When a player creates an invoice:

-1. The system verifies that the player is in the specified job
+1. The system verifies that the player is in a job (using their currently selected job)
+2. The system verifies that the correct number of arguments is provided
+3. The system verifies that the target player exists and is not the creator themselves
+4. The system validates that the amount is positive and checks for decimals (if configured)
+5. The system verifies that the players are in the same world
-2. The system checks that the target player is within the configured distance
+6. The system checks that the target player is within the configured distance
-3. The system verifies that the creator can see the target player (if configured)
+7. The system verifies that the creator can see the target player (if configured)
-4. The system validates the amount (checking for decimals if configured)
-5. A new `Invoice` object is created with a unique ID
+8. A new `Invoice` object is created with a unique ID
-6. The invoice is added to the `InvoiceManager`
+9. The invoice is added to the `InvoiceManager`
-7. The target player is notified about the new invoice
+10. The target player is notified about the new invoice
-8. The invoice data is saved to the data file
+11. The invoice data is saved to the data file

 ### Invoice Menu